 - In people who already have diabetes, AIT decreases the chance for the development of very difficult-to-control brittle diabetes

-- Approximately 30-40 percent of patients who have AIT will not require insulin treatment.
+- Approximately 30-40 percent of patients who have AIT will not require insulin treatment after the first year or two.
 For the 60 percent of people who do require insulin, their diabetes is typically much more easily managed

 Back to Top